 Purpose and Scope

-This fact sheet on the County Social Development Funds (CSDF) purpose is to inform decision making, engagement and advocacy of various stakeholders such as civil society, community dwellers, election aspirants/candidates, local government actors, development partners and the media on the management, expenditure, participation, transparency and accountability of the CSDF, its processes, projects and procedures.
-This paper covered information and issues relating to the management, expenditure, participation and transparency of the CSDF in Montserrado County.
+This fact sheet provides relevant information of the findings of a survey conducted on the County Social Development Funds (CSDF).
+The purpose is to highlight key findings covering the core provision in the budget law that regulate management and implementation, citizen engagement and participation, transparency and accountability of the funds.
+The facts sheet also outline some basic recommendation that inform the decision and engagement of various stakeholders such as civil society, community dwellers, election aspirants/candidates, local government actors, development partners and the media on the management and administration of the funds.
+Particularly, this paper covered information gathered on issues relating to the management, expenditure, participation, transparency and accountability of the CSDF in Montserrado County.

-County Social Development Funds (CSDF)
+What is the County Social Development Funds (CSDF)

-The CSDF is the combination of two development funds (County Development Funds provided by Government and Corporate Social Development Funds provided by concessions).
-The purpose of the funds is to finance implementation of community level social projects aim at improving infrastructural, access to basic social services and decentralization of national revenue.
+The CSDF is the combination of two development funds (County Development Funds provided by Government and Corporate Social Development Funds provided by concessions operating in a particular county).
+The purpose of the funds is to finance the implementation of community level projects aim at improving infrastructural, access to basic social services and as well facilitate decentralization of national revenue.
+The CSDF is presided over at the national level by a Dedicated Fund Committee.
+In the counties, the CSDF is managed by the county administration and specifically by the Project Management Committee while at the district level, the Project Management Team is set up to help coordinate the project on the ground.

+Summary Findings of the Survey

-Perception in the Management and Implementation of the CSDF
+The Management and Implementation of the CSDF

 52.4% of Montserrado citizens are very unsatisfied with the management of the CSDF

-Information on the CSDF is not readily available but received on radio in an irregular and inconsistent manner with other relevant information only been revealed when there is disagreement between delegates of county sittings
+Beside the limited and irregular information from the radio, information on the CSDF is not readily available.
+Relevant information can only be revealed when there is disagreement between delegates during the county sittings

-Absence of former complaint mechanism on the CSDF is impeding redress to concerns, however town chiefs, lawmakers and civil society are the sources of seeking redress on CSDF issues
+Absence of former complaint mechanism on the CSDF is impeding redress to concerns, while the sources to seek redress on CSDF issues are town chiefs, lawmakers and civil society organizations.

 52.4% feel very excluded in the CSDF processes and procedures while 36.9 feel included

-46.4% of citizens say no change in the rate of development of the county since the introduction of the CSDF while 28.6% differ but rate development of the county as much better
+46.4% of citizens say there was no change in the rate of development of the county since the introduction of the CSDF while 28.6% believe the rate of development of the county was much better

 Citizens Engagement with and Participation in the CSDF

-Citizens’ participation in the CSDF is poor due to lack of adequate space influence by the National Budget law Section 9 exclusion of civil society
+Citizens’ participation in the CSDF is poor due to lack of adequate provided for by the National Budget law Section 9 on exclusion of civil society

-Civil society limited ability to inform, engage and advocate for improve management of CSDF is largely due to lack of formerly defined role in the processes and procedures
+Civil society limited ability to inform, engage and advocate for improve management of CSDF is largely due to lack of formerly defined role in the processes and procedures describe in the budget law

 Many citizens feels excluded from the CSDF supposedly due to lack of civil society role in county sitting and other processes

-Citizens feels there i8s no change or impact of the CSDF because of poor supervision
+Majority of the citizens feels there is no change or impact of the CSDF because of poor supervision and monitoring

-Concessionaries rarely listen to citizens concerns on issues relating to the CSDF
+Concessionaries rarely listen to citizen’s concerns on issues relating to the CSDF

 Local government officials are rarely available to listen to fears, complaints and concerns from citizens about the CSDF.

-CSOs/CBOs are unavailable to listens to the fears, complaints and concerns from citizens about the CSDF due to their exclusion and inability as a result of not being empower

-Civil society struggle to obtain accurate information about the CSDF from authorities to disseminate to citizens due to lack of transparency in the management and expenditure of CSDF
+CSOs/CBOs are unavailable to listens to the fears, complaints and concerns from citizens about the CSDF due to their exclusion Civil society struggle to obtain accurate information about the CSDF from authorities to disseminate to citizens due to lack of transparency in the management and expenditure of CSDF